Art is a Business, and Artists Should Run It

 Now that you've acquired new skills and clarity, update your action plan to more closely suit your professional goals.

-This closing session summarizes what we've learned, provides some helpful next steps, and asks for your input, which will help shape our next Art Business Summit.
+This closing session summarizes what we've learned, provides some helpful next steps, and asks for your input, which will help shape our next Art Business Conference.

 Let's have some fun.
 Where are you with your sales strategy?
 Are you willing to let us use your strategy as an example?
 Bring your cases.
 Carolyn will take on 2 cases to help you crack the part you're struggling with and increase your revenue.